joel-day/LeetCode-Workspace/README.md

 # Output
 3
 ```
 #### Intuition:
-The goal here is to find the h index for a researches, where h is the at least h papers that have been published at least 8 times.
-So for each paper, count how many other papers have <= the amount in the current one, and if this is greater than the value of the current item, then set h to max(current_h, current_value)
+The goal here is to find the h index for a researcher, where h is the at least h papers that have been published at least 8 times.
+So, for each paper, count how many other papers have <= the amount in the current one, and if this is greater than the value of the current item, then set h to max(current_h, current_value)

 #### Approach:
 - loop over each paper
-- loop over each paper and coun the amount of other paper have <= the amount of this one
+- loop over each paper and count the amount of other paper have <= the amount of this one
 - if it is larger than the value itself, set h to the max of the current h and this current value

 #### Code: